xDOASx/rock-paper-scissors/README.md

 # Rock, Paper, Scissors

-This is a learning situation, to practice for the CS 362 final exam, spring 2018.
+This is a learning situation, to demonstrate your capabilities regarding testing.

 ## Setup